Description

 'The Sharpe ratio was developed by Nobel laureate William F. Sharpe, and is used to help investors understand the return of an investment compared to its risk.
 The ratio is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
 Subtracting the risk-free rate from the mean return allows an investor to better isolate the profits associated with risk-taking activities.
 One intuition of this calculation is that a portfolio engaging in 'zero risk' investments, such as the purchase of U.S. Treasury bills (for which the expected return is the risk-free rate), has a Sharpe ratio of exactly zero.
 Generally, the greater the value of the Sharpe ratio, the more attractive the risk-adjusted return.'

-• Looking at the ratio of return and volatility (Sharpe) of 1.2 in the last 5 years of Dow 30 Strategy, we see it is relatively larger, thus better in comparison to the benchmark DIA (0.42)
+• Looking at Sharpe Ratio in of 0.66 in the period of the last 3 years, we see it is relatively higher, thus better in comparison to DIA (0.46).

 Sortino: